dalibo/blog/_posts/2016-09-08-Pragma_Autonoumous_transactions.md

 Here is a benchmark comparing performances of autonomous transaction implemented using *dblink*, *pg_background* and the pragma patch.
 Benchmark was built on my personal desktop computer with 1 CPU AMD FX(tm)-8350 - 8 cores.
-Do not take care of the level of transactions per second, this is expected on this kind of hardware but this will give you an idea of the performances you can expect following the solution.
+Do not pay attention to the level of transactions per second, these values expected on this kind of hardware but it will give you an idea of the performance you can expect from these solutions.

 <img src="http://blog.dalibo.com/assets/media/dblink_pg_background_pragma_autonomous.png" title="Results dblink vs pg_background vs pragma autonomous"/>

-In this test we can see that *pg_background* and *pragma autonomous_transaction* have the same performances.
-This is not surprising because the *pragma autonomous_transaction* patch also use background workers to create a dedicated session.
+In this test we can see that *pg_background* and *pragma autonomous_transaction* have about the same performance.
+This is not surprising because the *pragma autonomous_transaction* patch also uses background workers to create a dedicated session.

-If this patch increase the simplification in the use of autonomous transaction, it doesn't allow the asynchronous mode yet.
+If this patch allows a simpler use of autonomous transactions, it doesn't allow the asynchronous mode yet.
 This is clearly a great advantage of *dblink* or *p_gbackground*, in asynchronous mode they clearly outperform the *pragma autonomous_transaction* patch.

 <img src="http://blog.dalibo.com/assets/media/dblink_vs_pg_background_async2.png" title="Results dblink vs pg_background asynchronous"/>

-Note that other SGBD implementing autonomous transaction doesn't have an asynchronous mode too, at least for what I know.
+Note that as far as I know, other DBMSs implementing autonomous transaction don't have an asynchronous mode either.

-Anyway, if this patch is committed in this form or modified, you will have three way to create autonomous transaction in PostgreSQL which is a wealth.
+Anyway, if this patch is committed (as is or not), you will have three ways to create autonomous transactions in PostgreSQL, which is a wealth.
 The problem is that solutions that build autonomous transaction through a background worker are creating a new process each time such a transaction is called.
-This has a performance cost of some milliseconds each time and create additional context switches.
+This has a performance cost of some milliseconds each time and induces additional context switches.
 Having some kind of sub transaction committed before and independently of the main transaction would be a better solution.